Siphon880gh/devbrain/AI Assisted Coding/Cursor AI/NextJS Use Cases (Cursor AI)/_Existing website to new website.md

 ChatGPT will ask you questions or guide you through multiple conversations.

+> [!note] Tip: How to reply to the answers
+>
-> [!note] Here is a rough guideline for you on how to respond to the ChatGPT (Likely these will be separate replies from you, especially if the XML is long):
+> Here is a rough guideline for you on how to respond to the ChatGPT (Likely these will be separate replies from you, especially if the XML is long):
+>
 > ```
 > About page is the first page when visiting /.
 This is the entry point for users
 > About page: